aimNana/fcc-scientific-computing-python-projects/README.md

 ---

 ## 📜 About
-This repository documents my progress in completing the
-**[FreeCodeCamp Scientific Computing with Python Certification](https://www.freecodecamp.org/learn/scientific-computing-with-python/)**.
+These projects were built as part of the **[FreeCodeCamp Scientific Computing with Python Certification](https://www.freecodecamp.org/learn/scientific-computing-with-python/)**.

 It showcases:
 - Ongoing learning in Python fundamentals and applied projects
 - Problem-solving and algorithmic thinking
 - Clean and maintainable code practices

+---

+## 📄 License
+This repository is available under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute the code with attribution.